-In tandem with AACTFest 2023, AACT will once again be presenting a Youth Festival.
+In tandem with AACTFest 2023, AACT is once again presenting a Youth Festival, along with the Youth Conference

-Five youth theatre companies will be selected to perform at AACTFest 2023, June 12-17, 2023 in Louisville, Kentucky.
-Youth groups from around the country will perform and be adjudicated in an open forum that fosters a learning and educational experience for all.
+Five youth theatre companies were selected to perform at AACTFest 2023, June 12-17, 2023 in Louisville, Kentucky.
+Youth groups from around the country perform and are adjudicated in an open forum that fosters a learning and educational experience for all.
 The festival week will also be filled with workshops, activities, and social events.
 [Photo: Workshop Theatre from Willis, Texas, production of 1984, at AACT YouthFest 2019 in Gettysburg, Pennsylvania.
 (Photo by Paola Nogueras)]

 Below is information on the companies taking part.